 Located on the left side of the Hall of Ascension is the entrance to the Vault.
 The Vault is open from 10:00 a.m. to 10:00 p.m. server time, allowing the Shadows to raid and steal your valuable treasures!
 When Shadows are detected in the Vault, ALL Immortals receive an in-game notification indicating the Vault is under attack.

-Defending the Vault gives 30 Honor per player killed, up to a maximum of 700 Honor per week.
-Since Honor is such a limited currency, make sure to Defend the Vault and reach your 700 Honor maximum each week!
-Once you reach 700 Honor, make sure you allow others to Defend the Vault because they also need to fulfill their Honor cap too.
+Defending the Vault gives 30 Hilts per player killed, up to a maximum of 700 Honor per week.
+Since Hilts is such a limited currency, make sure to Defend the Vault and reach your 700 Hilts maximum each week!
+Once you reach 700 Hilts, make sure you allow others to Defend the Vault because they also need to fulfill their Hilts cap too.

 In practice, to properly defend, you must be partied up and waiting in-game next to the entrance.
 Be ready to zone in and destroy the Shadows!

 - Every hour, items and Gold are automatically added.
 This does not appear to be influenced by player actions.